inductiva/inductiva/docs-sources/how-it-works/tasks/manage_and_retrieve_results.md

 Uncompressing the files to inductiva_output/i4ir3kvv62odsfrhko4y8w2an/outputs...
 ````

+For a quick way to get results from the terminal, use the `inductiva tasks download` CLI command with the task ID.

-By default, this method downloads all output files into a local folder structure `inductiva_output/<task_id>/`.
+By default, all output files will be download into a local folder structure `inductiva_output/<task_id>/`.

 #### Customizing the Download Path